 - Part 2 covers growth strategy, to level set participants’ understanding of why business growth is important, alternatives to growth, and growth risks.

 - Part 3 covers strategy formulation, including rapid prototyping and business model canvas.

-Capstone (Synchronous Two Consecutive Half Days)
+Capstone (Synchronous Three Consecutive Half Days)

 Why or why not?
-Why does the industry have some of the largest market caps, and what types of corporate value targets?
+Why does the industry have some of the largest market caps, and what are types of corporate value targets?
 This session will discuss why companies consider acquiring other firms or technologies instead of developing them within the firm (organically).
 Participants will be presented with leading-practice models and approaches to assess a company's financial health, including how multicultural advantages affect acquisition decisions.

 Diffusions of Innovations

 Why do some technological innovations become widespread and others don't?
 What are the drivers of the adoption or rejection of various technologies—certainly in the physical realm and the management of companies?
 In this session, we will explore the factors that lead to the success of some innovations and others that fail.
 Incorporated into the discussion is how a firm cultivates an innovative capability through culture and how essential collaboration and inclusion are.

 Competition, Cooperation, Competition